ShareIt-project/DataChannel-polyfill/README.md

 * Work using SSL (a problem with the certificates?)

-* Detect and llow the coexistence of native and polyfill implementations on the same network (use polyfill if one of the two ends doesn't support native DataChannels)
+* Detect and allow the coexistence of native and polyfill implementations on the same network (use polyfill if one of the two ends doesn't support native DataChannels)